 Can Cats Recover From Lemon Poisoning?

-It is best to take them to the vet for regular checkups in the weeks proceeding the poisoning event.
-Together with this, you may want to keep outdoor cats inside for a few days to monitor their symptoms or prevent further signs of lemon poisoning.
+It is best to take them to the vet for regular checkups in the weeks following the poisoning event.
+Additionally, you may want to keep outdoor cats inside for a few days to monitor their symptoms and further signs of lemon poisoning.

 Using Lemon Water as a Deterrent for Fleas

 I recently read that it is recommended to lightly spray a cat with lemon water as a natural repellant for fleas.
-Is this safe?
+Now that the question of can cats eat lemons has been answered, you must be wondering: is lemon water spray safe?

 The simple answer is that fleas detest the smell of lemon, but so does your cat, more than likely.
 And we know that lemon juice and oil can be harmful if it makes contact with a cat’s skin.

-If your kitty has a flea problem, opt for an anti-flea treatment that isn’t displeasing or potentially dangerous for your cat.
-You may want to try using vinegar since it’s non-toxic for cats (and there are other ways cat owners can use vinegar).
+Thus, if your kitty has a flea problem, opt for an anti-flea treatment that isn’t displeasing or potentially dangerous for your cat.
+You may want to try using vinegar since it’s non-toxic for cats and leftover vinegar can be repurposed in a myriad of ways.

 Can I Keep a Lemon Tree if I Have a Cat?

 Here’s the good news.
-Most cats intensely dislike the smell of citrus fruits, so they will probably leave your trees alone.
-However, for the safety of your pets, consider monitoring your cat’s behavior around your lemon trees for a few days or even a few weeks.
+As I mentioned earlier, most cats intensely dislike the smell of citrus fruits, so they will probably leave your trees alone.
+I do advise you, though, to monitor your cat’s behavior around your new lemon trees for the first couple of days or weeks.

-If they leave the tree alone, you’re likely in the clear to keep your lemon trees and your cat safe.
+If they leave the tree alone, you’re likely in the clear to keep your lemon trees in your garden, and your cat safe.

 Q: Are citrus sprays bad for cats?